hsilab/hpmup/README.md

 remove.packages("package name")
 install.packages("package name")

-5. Once you successfully run devtools::install_github("jpark-tamu/ncpm_v1.0"), then, the N-CPM package will be installed.
+5. Once you successfully run devtools::install_github("hsilab/hpmup"), then, the HPM-UP package will be installed.

-6. Finally, you can run N-CPM with: library(ncpm)
+6. Finally, you can run HPM-UP with: library(hpmup)
-NCPMGUI()
+HPMPD()